hyperledger/besu-docs/docs/Tutorials/Kubernetes/Overview.md

   cloudNativeServices: false # set to true to use Cloud Native Services (SecretsManager and IAM for AWS; KeyVault & Managed Identities for Azure)
 ```

-Setting `cluster.cloudNativeServices: true` stores keys in AWS Secrets Manager or Azure Key Vault in lieu of Kubernetes
+Setting `cluster.cloudNativeServices: true` stores keys in AWS Secrets Manager or Azure Key Vault instead of Kubernetes
-Secrets and will also make use of AWS IAM or Azure Managed Identities for the pods
+Secrets, and will also make use of AWS IAM or Azure Managed Identities for the pods.

 ### Cloud support

 The repository's `helm` charts support on-premise and cloud providers such as AWS, Azure, GCP, IBM etc. You can
 configure the provider in the
 [values.yml](https://github.com/ConsenSys/quorum-kubernetes/blob/master/helm/values/genesis-besu.yml) file of
 the respective charts by setting `cluster.provider` to `local`, `aws`, or `azure`.
-Please note that if you use
+If you use
-GCP, IBM etc please set `cluster.provider: local` and set `cluster.cloudNativeServices: false`.
+GCP, IBM etc., please set `cluster.provider: local` and `cluster.cloudNativeServices: false`.

 The repository also contains [Azure ARM templates](https://github.com/ConsenSys/quorum-kubernetes/tree/master/azure)
 and [AWS `eksctl` templates](https://github.com/ConsenSys/quorum-kubernetes/tree/master/aws) to deploy the